INTRODUCTION TO THE WEB PAGES:

 With this combination of distance and black hole mass, M87 has the second largest angular size black hole with a known radio source and the largest for a black hole with a jet with significant observable structure.
 The one larger angular size black hole is SgrA* in our galactic center, but it does not have an obvious jet.
 For the parameters above, the Schwarzschild radius of the M87 black hole (2GM/c^2) is 7.3 microarcseconds.
 To put this in perspective, in linear terms, that is 122 times the Earth-Sun distance.
 A caution - many studies use sizes expressed in units of the gravitational radius which is half of the Schwarzschild ratius.

 For high-resolution observations, this Schwarzschild radius is still very hard to reach.
 To study the general relativistic effects close to the hole, Earth scale baselines at sub-millimeter microwave wavelengths will be required and there are projects, such as the Event Horizon Telescope, that are trying to make such observations possible.
 Meanwhile, the angular scales of the inner jet are somewhat more accessible.
 Theoretical studies, especially using numerical modeling, reach distances of 1000 or more Schwarzschild radii.
 The Very Long Baseline Array ( VLBA) is capable of reaching these scales.
 The best resolution would be obtained at 86 GHz (3mm wavelength) using the VLBA and other antennas.
 But such observations are hard to schedule, and present great difficulties for processing, especially for overcoming atmospheric fluctuations.
+Some have been done and can be found in the literature, but a project of the magnitude of the one reported here would still be difficult at that frequency.

 THE M87 VLBA MOVIE PROJECT: